Foster City, California: Items of interest

 Foster City's Werder Pier is a remainder of the original expanse of the San Mateo–Hayward Bridge.
 It is also one of the longest and oldest piers in California.
 Unfortunately, due to much needed repair, the once popular fishing pier is no longer in operation.

 A number of San Francisco professional athletes have called Foster City home.
 Former San Francisco Giants players Kevin Mitchell and Jeff Kent won the National League Most Valuable Player award while they were residents of Foster City.

-Peter Thiel, founder of PayPal, was raised in Foster City.
+Peter Thiel, the libertarian-authoritarian political activist and founder of PayPal, was raised in Foster City.

 Norman Hsu, the Hong Kong-born convicted criminal (Ponzi scheme scam artist) and political activist, is a former resident of Foster City.

 The movie Over the Edge is based on events occurring in Foster City and chronicled in a 1973 article titled "Mousepacks: Kids on a Crime Spree" in the San Francisco Examiner.

 Foster City TV broadcasts a variety of programs related to the operation of and life in Foster City.
 Foster City TV provides programming through a dedicated government-access television (GATV) channel.